 Blake et al. (2001) investigated similar issues using the 'PensionMetrics' stochastic simulation model.
-Amongst the asset allocation strategies they investigated were a pension-fund-average approach - invested across a range of asset classes in proportions typical of UK pension funds in the late 1990s - and a lifestyle strategy that switches from the pension fund average into a 50% gilts / 50% T-bills portfolio over the final ten years before retirement.
-They found that the overall distribution of potential outcomes is very wide.
-In line with Booth and Yakoubov, they also found that a well-diversified, high-equity strategy (i.e. the pension-fund-average strategy) produces the best overall outcomes and that, while the lifestyle strategy avoids some of the worst potential outcomes, it does so by significantly reducing the expected level of pension.
+Amongst the asset allocation strategies they investigated were a pension-fund-average approach - invested across a range of asset classes in proportions typical of UK occupational pension funds in the late 1990s - and a lifestyle strategy that switches from the pension fund average into a 50% gilts / 50% T-bills portfolio over the final ten years before retirement.
+In addition, they also found that the overall distribution of potential outcomes is very wide.
+In line with Booth and Yakoubov, they found that a well-diversified, high-equity strategy (i.e. the pension-fund-average strategy) produces the best overall outcomes and that, while the lifestyle strategy avoids some of the worst potential outcomes, it does so by significantly reducing the expected level of pension.

-A third study, Hibbert and Mowbray (2002), used a stochastic model to investigate the outcomes from a variety of asset allocation strategies (including all-cash, all-bond, and all-equity asset allocations, and various forms of lifestyle strategy as well).
-They also found that the all-equity strategy produces the highest expected value of annuity, albeit with a fairly wide range of potential outcomes.
+A third study, Hibbert and Mowbray (2002), used a stochastic model to investigate the outcomes from a variety of asset allocation strategies (including 100% cash, 100% bonds, and 100% equity asset allocations, and various forms of lifestyle strategy).
+They too found that the 100% equity strategy produces the highest expected value of annuity, albeit with a wide range of potential outcomes.
 The lifestyle strategies significantly narrow the range of potential outcomes, but at the expense of reduced expected value, particularly where the lifestyle switch begins 15 years from retirement.

-It is clear from these studies that the asset allocation strategy of a pension fund can make a major difference to prospective retirement income outcomes.
+It is clear from these studies that the asset allocation strategy of a pension fund can make a major difference to prospective pension outcomes.
 All three previous studies found that equity-dominated strategies produce the highest expected outcomes, but with considerable dispersion in potential outcomes.
-They also found that lifestyle strategies can reduce this dispersion, but only at the cost of reducing the expected outcome.
+They also found that lifestyle strategies could reduce this dispersion, but only at the cost of reducing the expected outcome.

 Our work differs from the papers discussed above principally in that it focuses more directly on the fund structures actually offered as the default in UK stakeholder pension schemes.
+The following section describes these fund structures in detail.